juanantonio284/simple_bash/basic_utilities/grep.md

 The command above will:

 * use `grep` to search for any lines that start with the word 'Author'
-* pipe the results to another `grep` command to filter anything after the word Author and print only the words that matched.
-(This leaves us with the Git commit author’s name and email.)
+* pipe the results to another `grep` command to filter anything after the word 'Author' and print only the words that matched (leaves the commit author's name and email.)
     - `-o, --only-matching   print only the matched pattern`
     - `-P, --perl-regexp    Interpret pattern as Perl-compatible regular expressions (PCREs)`
 * `sort` the list and use the -u option to remove any duplicated lines
-* since the email is surrounded by the characters <> by default, we trim these characters by using `tr -d '<>'`
+* since the email is surrounded by the characters `<>` by default, we trim these characters by using `tr -d '<>'`